jyhchyang/container-os/README.md

 alpine linux has the largest footprint of 62.9 MB. coreos takes up 57 MB of RAM.

-# Comparison of Storage utilization
+# Comparison on Storage utilization

 ## rancher OS
 ```